fleetdm/fleet/handbook/company/README.md

 - **Iterate.** [Look for ways](https://youtu.be/BW6TWwNZzIQ) to make smaller changes, more often.
 Always be cutting scope.
 But finish what you bite off.
 - **Move quickly.** Resist [gold plating](https://en.wikipedia.org/wiki/Gold_plating_(project_management)) and [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality).
 Between overthinking and rushing, there is a [golden mean](https://en.wikipedia.org/wiki/Golden_mean_%28philosophy%29).
 - **Keep things simple.** Focus on fewer tasks.
 Choose ["boring solutions"](https://about.gitlab.com/blog/2020/08/18/boring-solutions-faster-iteration/).
 Use [fewer words](http://www.paulgraham.com/writing44.html).
 Avoid preemptive structure.
 - **Be realistic.** When you can't take on [more work](http://www.paulgraham.com/hwh.html), clarify your boundaries.
-[Schedule time off](https://fleetdm.com/handbook/business-operations#taking-time-off) to recharge.
+Schedule [time off](https://fleetdm.com/handbook/business-operations#taking-time-off) to recharge.
 Practice self-care.

 ### 🔵 Objectivity
 To reach our goals, we need to see reality clearly.

-- **Think for yourself.** Remember how often [conventional wisdom](http://www.paulgraham.com/think.html) isn't.
-- **Seek the truth.** What's true matters.
-[Change your mind](https://fleetdm.com/handbook/company#why-this-way) in the face of new evidence.
-Escape the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost).
 - **Be humble.** When something isn't working, stop assuming.
 Use [the scientific method](https://en.wikipedia.org/wiki/Empirical_research). <!-- and [first principles thinking](https://en.wikipedia.org/wiki/Ab_initio#Science_and_engineering). -->
+- **Seek the truth.** [Change your mind](https://fleetdm.com/handbook/company#why-this-way) in the face of new evidence.
+Escape the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost).
-- **Stop and think.** Understand why it's broken.
-A lucky fix can do more harm than good. <!--  Beware [the "happy path"](https://en.wikipedia.org/wiki/Happy_path). -->
+- **Interrogate luck.** Understand why it's broken first.
+A lucky fix can do more harm than good. <!--  Don't say "just do XYZ".
+The road to failure is paved with ["happy paths"](https://en.wikipedia.org/wiki/Happy_path). -->
+- **Think for yourself.** Remember how often [conventional wisdom](http://www.paulgraham.com/think.html) isn't.

 ### 🟣 Openness
 Take the time to make [yourself](https://fleetdm.com/handbook/business-operations#meetings) and [your work](https://fleetdm.com/handbook/company/why-this-way#why-make-work-visible) visible.
 This also takes courage.

 - **Write it down.** Let people learn about your [decisions](https://fleetdm.com/handbook/company/why-this-way#why-handbook-first-strategy).
 Remove outdated content so your writing is trustworthy, and [write simply](http://www.paulgraham.com/simply.html) so it is outsider friendly.
-- **Welcome contributions.** Have [short toes](https://about.gitlab.com/handbook/values/#short-toes).
+- **Everyone can contribute.** Have [short toes](https://about.gitlab.com/handbook/values/#short-toes).
 Get comfortable letting others contribute to your domain.
 - **Be transparent.** Everything we do is [public by default](https://fleetdm.com/handbook/company/why-this-way#why-open-source).
-Redact non-public info with care.
+Redact [confidential info](https://fleetdm.com/handbook/business-operations#confidentiality-levels) carefully.
-- **[Commit](https://www.audible.com/pd/The-15-Commitments-of-Conscious-Leadership-Audiobook/B00SKV11H2) to candor.** Give pointed and respectful feedback, even [when you disagree](https://fleetdm.com/handbook/company/why-this-way).
+- **[Commit](https://www.audible.com/pd/The-15-Commitments-of-Conscious-Leadership-Audiobook/B00SKV11H2) to candor.** Give pointed and respectful feedback, even [when you disagree](https://fleetdm.com/handbook/company/why-this-way#why-this-way).
 Interrupt and be interrupted.

 ## History